LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 - **thumbnailImage** : Image displayed in index view.
 - **coverImage** : Image displayed in large at the top of your post in post view.
 If thumbnail image is not configured, cover image is also used as thumbnail image.
 - **photos** : Images displayed in an image gallery at the end of the post.
 If thumbnail image is not configured and cover image too, the first photo is used as thumbnail image.
-**If your image is external and the URL doesn't have an image extension like this : `https://lh3.googleusercontent.com/1GLR8xt-w1024-h686-no`, you have to add at the end `#.jpg` what ever the real image extension otherwise the Fancybox plugin will not detect your image and image gallery wont work correctly**
 - **comments** : Disable the comment of the post.
 - **toc** : Display a table of contents after `<!-- more -->` is inserted in a post (false: disable, true: enable)